Anushk97/Blog/_posts/2024-05-20-forth-post.md

 Using LLM on the dataset collected by the Land and Transport Authority (LTA) in Singapore can help making these decisions more effective in stressful situations.

 ## Proof of Concept
 Before moving on to coding, let me share the final product which might give some context on what is coming next.
+For now, I am yet to deploy the application on cloud.
+So you can clone the repo and run this application on your machine.

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZW53a2RsbHIydThsMG90MWwxZzBlc2t1cG4zYW80M3M5MXM4anBwaSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/j9NjCmIwhuwGD1qPsa/giphy.gif)